PatrickMatthiesen/ProbabilisticProgramming/00-install/INSTALL.md

 6. Activate it: `conda activate prpro-2025`

-7. Reigster the new enviornment as a valid notebook kernel:
+7. Register the new enviornment as a valid notebook kernel:

 ```sh
    python -m ipykernel install --user --name prpro-2025 --display-name "prpro-2025"